 Coast Guard Beach is routinely voted one of the "Top 10 Beaches" in the USA.
-In 2010 it was #7 on Dr. Beach's Top 10 list ... two places ahead of Hamoa Beach in Maui, Hawaii!
+This year (2020) it's #8 on Dr. Beach's Top 10 list ... right up there with Hapuna Beach in Hawaii and Coronado Beach in California!

 As with all Atlantic Ocean beaches on the New England coastline, the water is chilly, even in mid-summer.
 Actually, it's downright cold ... upper 50s to low 60s.

 But that doesn't deter hearty swimmers, surfers and boogieboarders from plunging into the rolling waves and sparkling clear water.

 For those who prefer to stay warm and dry, Coast Guard Beach is also phenomenal for long walks.
 Head south (to your right as you face the water) toward Nauset Inlet, and keep your eyes open for seals in the surf just off the shoreline!